Banded iron formation: Abiogenic mechanisms

 Trendall and J.G.
 Blockley proposed, but later rejected, the hypothesis that banded iron formation might be a peculiar kind of Precambrian evaporite.
 Other proposed abiogenic processes include radiolysis by the radioactive isotope of potassium, ^{40}K, or annual turnover of basin water combined with upwelling of iron-rich water in a stratified ocean.

-Another abiogenic mechanism is photooxidation of iron by sunlight.
+Another abiogenic mechanism is photochemical oxidation of Fe(II) by sunlight.
 Laboratory experiments suggest that this could produce a sufficiently high deposition rate under likely conditions of pH and sunlight.
 However, if the iron came from a shallow hydrothermal source, other laboratory experiments suggest that precipitation of ferrous iron as carbonates or silicates could seriously compete with photooxidation.

 Diagenesis

 Regardless of the precise mechanism of oxidation, the oxidation of ferrous to ferric iron likely caused the iron to precipitate out as a ferric hydroxide gel.
 Similarly, the silica component of the banded iron formations likely precipitated as a hydrous silica gel.
 The conversion of iron hydroxide and silica gels to banded iron formation is an example of diagenesis, the conversion of sediments into solid rock.

 There is evidence that banded iron formations formed from sediments with nearly the same chemical composition as is found in the BIFs today.
 The BIFs of the Hamersley Range show great chemical homogeneity and lateral uniformity, with no indication of any precursor rock that might have been altered to the current composition.
 This suggests that, other than dehydration and decarbonization of the original ferric hydroxide and silica gels, diagenesis likely left the composition unaltered and consisted of crystallization of the original gels.
 Decarbonization may account for the lack of carbon and preponderance of magnetite in older banded iron formations.
 The relatively high content of hematite in Neoproterozoic BIFs suggests they were deposited very quickly and via a process that did not produce great quantities of biomass, so that little carbon was present to reduce hematite to magnetite.